 Outside of the action, semi-auto handguns vary tremendously in terms of design, materials, features, and options.
 These guns can have frames, barrels, and slides made from aluminum, steel, polymer, or other materials, while the grip may be crafted with synthetic materials, wood, or other substances, including ivory.
 Some grips are hard, while others have a softer surface made of rubber or a similar material.
 Some semi-auto handguns allow for customizations, and others don't.

-Just as the construction and aesthetic qualities of handguns vary, so do their intended uses.
+Just as the construction and aesthetic qualities of handguns vary, so do its intended uses.
 Some of these guns are made specifically for plinking and inexpensive target shooting, some are constructed with competitors in mind, while others are designed to be carried every day for personal protection.
 Some of these guns are made specifically for military and law enforcement, with civilian versions available.
 Some handguns are small enough to easily fit into a pocket, while others are the size of a small rifle.

 Some of the most popular semi-auto pistols are made by Glock, Ruger, Sig Sauer, Smith & Wesson, and Springfield Armory, among others.